fouadhussain/VendingMachine/README.md

 ------------------------------------------------------------------------------------

-1.JUnit_No_VMReset_and_Cancel_Request_for_Soda.java
+1. JUnit_No_VMReset_and_Cancel_Request_for_Soda.java
 ---------------------------------------------------
 Test Description:

-Do not reset the Vending Machine.
+-Do not reset the Vending Machine.
-Then order a Soda but Cancel the Request when checking out
+-Then order a Soda but Cancel the Request when checking out

 Test Input Data: